cinthiafontoura/portfolio/README.md

 * **Navigation**
   - Fixed navigation bar includes links to the Projects, About and Contact sections to allow easy navigation through the page.
-  - The logo make it easy back to the top of the page without scrolling up.
+  - The logo make it easy back to homepage without scrolling up.

 ![navigation](https://user-images.githubusercontent.com/80278757/157774697-d9a78bc0-c8ea-4f33-9146-2790d12b46f7.png)